Ranykhalil/btc_orderbook_prediction/README.md

 # Introduction
 This study is aimed at cryptocurrency price prediction using market bid/ask pressures within orderbook data collected from Kaiku.

+The correct prediction of the price change in future timestamps is especially important to traders as it gives an idea of the price movement and whether is could be used to initiate a profitable trade.

+The use of such a predictive system could easily be wrapped within a trading bot for automated use, if able of consistently producing reliable predictions.

 Repository navigation:

     Data_Gathering_API: Downloading Data from API using key provided by Kaiku